| articles

 SCSI used ribbon cable and industry standard logic levels.

-of iSCSI is that storage management software which was orginally written for the
+behind iSCSI is that storage management software which was orginally written

-well established SCSI standard, can now be used to make a remote disk or tape
+for the well established SCSI standard, can now be used to make a remote disk or

-drive on a network operate just like a local disk.
-The network can be a local
+tape drive on a network operate just like a local disk.
+The network can be a

-area network such as ethernet, or even the Internet.
-The potential benefit is
+local area network such as ethernet, or even the Internet.
+The potential benefit

 having to invest in writing huge amounts of new (buggy) software.